axelvaldez/radical-companies/_posts/radical is business-friendly/2022-09-10-escape-velocity-radical-style.markdown

      <p style="text-align:right; width:9em; ">co-management</p>
     </th>
     <td>
      <p>Self-management makes sense as it applies to individuals.
-But in the case of a company, there is no &ldquo;self&rdquo; which can manage itself.
+But in the case of a company, there is no <em>self</em> which can manage itself.
 People who embody the company, <em>manage it collaboratively</em>.</p>
     </td>
    </tr>
   </table>